 What is the breakdown of cost per square foot for the proposed facility?
 Outline how this cost is comparable to the commercial and educational spaces for the proposed school location.

-The location of a School building has not been determined.
-The cost of a 15,000 s.f. facility will be approximately \$16- \$18 per s.f.
-This includes CAM (\$2.00), taxes (\$.70), and insurance (\$1.30).
-See Appendix U8.
+A facility location has not been determined.
+Based on current comparable local rates (see Appendix U-8), the lease cost will be approximately \$14 per s.f.
+This includes CAM (\$2.00), taxes (\$.70) and insurance (\$1.30).